-I. In respect of the Company's Tangible assets & Intangible assets:

-- a.
-The company is maintaining proper records showing full particulars, including quantitative details and situation of Property, plant & equipment and there are no intangible assets held by the company during the year. - b.
+- I. In respect of the Company's Tangible assets & Intangible assets: - i.
+The company is maintaining proper records showing full particulars, including quantitative details and situation of Property, plant & equipment and there are no intangible assets held by the company during the year. - ii.
 The Company has a program of verification to cover all the items of Property, plant & equipment in a phased manner over a period of three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the program, the Company has not carried out physical verification during the previous year. - c.
-In our opinion and according to the information and explanations given to us, there are no immovable properties held by the Company (other than properties where the Company is a lessee).
-Hence reporting on Title deeds in the name of the company and reporting under this clause is not applicable. - d.
-There is no revaluation done by the company of its property, plant and equipment (including the right of use assets) or intangible assets or both during the year. - e.
-There are no proceedings that have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.

-II.
-In respect of details of Company's Inventory & Working capital:
+However, during the year no physical verification of fixed assets has been carried out by the management. - iii.
+In our opinion and according to the information and explanations given to us, the company is not holding any immovable properties as on the date of Balance sheet.
+Hence reporting on the title deeds of all the immovable properties (including investment properties) held by the Company is not applicable. - iv.
+There is no revaluation done by the company of its property, plant and equipment (including the right of use assets) or intangible assets or both during the year. - v.
+There are no proceedings that have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made there under. - II.
+In respect of details of Company's Inventory & Working capital: - i.

-- i.
 The nature of company's operation does not warrant holding of any stocks.
 Accordingly, paragraph 3(ii) of the order is not applicable to the company. - ii.
-The company, during any point of time of the year, has not been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets.

-a.
-According to the information and explanations given to us, the Company has neither made investment in nor provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties
+The company, during any point of time of the year, has not been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets. - III. a.
+According to the information and explanations given to us, the Company has neither made investment in nor provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties. - b.
+There are no loans and advances in the nature of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated and the repayments/receipts of principal and interest are regular wherever applicable. - c.
+According to the information and explanations given to us, there is no amount which is overdue for more than 90 days in respect of loans or advances in the nature of loans granted to such companies, firms, LLPs or other parties, except as mentioned in the table above.